 Additionally, outreach workers from the VA come to the AHOH Homeless Resource Center on a monthly basis to link homeless veterans to other supportive services.
-The County has also allocated general funds for the Operation Home Program, which provides housing location and case management to five homeless veterans and their families.
+The County has also allocated general funds for the Operation Home Program, which will provide housing location and case management to approximately five homeless veterans and their families.

-Staff in the various CoC programs work to reduce recidivism.
-Currently, 15 percent of individuals and families return to homelessness over a 12-month period.
+Staff in the various CoC funded programs work to reduce recidivism.
+Approximately 15 percent of individuals and families return to homelessness over a 12-month period.
 This is due in part to the high cost of housing in the County and the difficulty low income households face in finding units affordable without a subsidy.
 Those who enter CoC funded permanent housing seldom return to homelessness.
 The County incorporates the following strategies to reduce returns to homelessness: (a) develop an array of housing resources including permanent supportive housing, rapid re-housing, and other permanent housing and target housing intervention through case conferencing meetings and utilizing by-name lists; (b) provide comprehensive case management and continued after care services once an individual exits the program; (c) build linkage to all mainstream resources; and (d) focus on increasing employment and income by linking individuals to employment services and all benefits, such as SSI, for which they may be eligible.

-Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs.
+Helping low-income individuals and families avoid becoming homeless, especially extremely low-income individuals and families and those who are: being discharged from publicly funded institutions and systems of care (such as health care facilities, mental health facilities, foster care and other youth facilities, and corrections programs and institutions); or, receiving assistance from public or private agencies that address housing, health, social services, employment, education, or youth needs

 One of the key strategies for the County to ending homelessness is to prevent individuals and families from becoming homeless in the first place.
 A number of County agencies assist households in avoiding homelessness by providing financial assistance to prevent eviction and utility payment assistance to prevent the disconnection of utilities.
 The County uses CDBG, FEMA, State, and private funds to provide this assistance.
 Additionally, the United Way has funded a prevention and homeless diversion program.
-In Local Fiscal Year 2021, \$45,000 in CDBG funds will be allocated the Community Action Agency, \$20,000 in CDBG funds will be allocated to Calvary Economic Development Corporation, and \$20,000 in CDBG funds will be allocated to the Partnership for Children, Youth, and Families to provide eviction prevention, utility turn-off assistance and help with first month's rent.
+In Local Fiscal Year 2022, \$45,000 in CDBG funds will be allocated the Community Action Agency, and \$20,000 in CDBG funds will be allocated to the Partnership for Children, Youth, and Families to provide eviction prevention, utility turn-off assistance and help with the first month rent.
 Additionally, the County has made available \$100,000 in flexible funding, allowing the Anne Arundel County Mental Health Agency to provide short-term emergency housing, eviction prevention, and other needed housing assistance to individuals to maintain and potentially obtain housing.
-The County also receive LFY 2021 homelessness prevention funding through the Maryland Homelessness Solutions Program (HSP).
-In LFY 2020, the County received approximately \$70,000 in homelessness prevention funds, which were administered by the Community Action Agency and The Light House.
+The County will also receive Local Fiscal Year 2022 homelessness prevention funding through the Maryland Homelessness Solutions Program (HSP).
+In Local Fiscal Year 2021, the County received approximately \$70,000 in homelessness prevention funds, which were administered by the Community Action Agency and The Light House.
 These funds were used to provide short-term rental and utility assistance, as well as financial assistance to divert individuals away from the shelter system and into sustainable housing.
-Additionally, in response to the COVID-19 crisis, the County is providing over \$4.5 million in funding to prevent homelessness.